Welcome

 CAN-CWiC is the premiere Canadian computing conference for young women and non-binary people in technology.
 This annual event has been offered since 2011 and features networking, learning, sharing and mentoring.
 CAN-CWiC embodies the mission of encouraging curiosity and awareness for the digital innovations that change the community and world around us.
 Bringing together leaders in research, education and industry from across Canada.
 Get inspired by stories from women who have been there and done that and how they succeeded.

-If you are a student interested in attending contact your department chair as they may coordinate the attendance of a number of students in your department.
-You can also register yourself via this website registration portal (opens in early spring).
+If you are a student interested in attending contact your department as they may coordinate the attendance of a number of students in your department.
+You can also register yourself via this website registration portal (opens in late September).

-On Friday, October 20th all registered students will have an opportunity to attend the amazing CAN-CWiC reception and banquet.
-There are fun photo booths and we have some amazing keynote speakers lined up and you will receive a beautiful four course meal.
-It’s a great opportunity to dress up, mingle, meet other students from across Canada and have fun.
+All registered students will have an opportunity to attend the amazing CAN-CWiC reception and event.
+There are fun photo booths and we have some amazing keynote speakers lined up.
+It’s a great opportunity to dress up, enjoy some food and drinks, mingle, meet other students from across Canada and have fun evening of food and entertainment.

 Steering Committee Members